Slide Down on Me

 Travis inclined his head and gave a small smile.
 “My pleasure.”

-She was surprised when he closed the door to the truck but didn’t leave.
-She was on the second step to the screened-in porch when Travis cleared his throat.
+She edged around him and was on the second step to the screened-in porch when Travis cleared his throat.
 Bella turned to find him leaning against the same front quarter panel as he had earlier.
 He’d crossed his arms over his chest and his feet at the ankles.
 Arrogance and heat lit his eyes.
 She couldn’t mistake the latter because it matched her own.
-Finally something discernible in the deep-blue irises.
+Finally, something discernible in the deep-blue irises.

 “Sleep with me.”